A Unified Framework with Multimodal Fine-tuning for Remote Sensing Semantic Segmentation: Experiments and Discussion

 \subsubsection{Performance Comparison on the Potsdam dataset}

 Experiments on the Potsdam dataset yielded results consistent with those from the Vaihingen dataset.
-As shown in Table~\ref{tab:plist}, the corresponding OA, mF1 and mIoU values were $91.71\%$, $92.70\%$, $86.69\%$ respectively, which corresponds to increases of $0.37\%$, $0.29\%$ and $0.49\%$, respectively, over FTransUNet.
-Notably, significant gains were observed for {\em Building}, {\em Tree} and {\em Low Vegetation} compared to other state-of-the-art methods.
-The MANet with smaller backbones also shows superior performance.
-This flexibility allows MANet to balance hardware requirements and performance needs across various application scenarios.
+As shown in Table~\ref{tab:plist}, the corresponding OA, mF1 and mIoU values of MFNet (MMAdapter) with ViT-H were $91.71\%$, $92.70\%$, $86.69\%$ respectively, which corresponds to increases of $0.37\%$, $0.29\%$ and $0.49\%$, respectively, over FTransUNet.
+Notably, significant gains were observed for {\em Building}, {\em Tree}, {\em Low Vegetation} and {\em Impervious Surface} compared to other state-of-the-art methods.
+The MFNet with smaller backbones also shows great performance.
+This flexibility allows MFNet to balance hardware requirements and performance needs across various application scenarios.

 Fig.~\ref{fig_p_compare} shows a visualization example from Potsdam, where we observed more defined boundaries and intact object representations.
 These visual improvements are consistent with the mF1 and mIoU metrics shown in Table\ref{tab:plist}.
-Undoubtedly, it further validates the practical applicability of the proposed MANet and MMAdapter.
+Undoubtedly, it further validates the practical applicability of the proposed MFNet and MMAdapter or MMLoRA.

-In additional, it is also observed that MANet is hard to achieve the best results simultaneously in identifying {\em Tree} and {\em Low Vegetation}.
-This challenge arises because both categories are characterized by irregular boundaries.
-Furthermore, their similarity, as well as the staggered or overlapping distribution, make them difficult to be distinguished from each other.
-Combining SAM with more specialized design to tackle the identification of these challenging categories presents an interesting future direction.
+Additionally, it is observed that MFNet struggles to achieve optimal performance in identifying both {\em Tree} and {\em Low Vegetation} simultaneously.
+This challenge arises because both categories are characterized by irregular boundaries.Furthermore, their similarity, combined with their staggered or overlapping distribution, makes it challenging to distinguish between them.
+Combining SAM with more specialized designs to tackle the identification of these challenging categories presents an interesting future direction.